 While self-publishing is easy, becoming successful as an author is a different story.
 I’ve read that an average U.S. nonfiction book sells less than 250 copies per year and less than 2,000 copies over its lifetime.
 The competition is even tougher for fiction.
 The availability of thousands of free eBooks has made selling a book even harder.
 Why would anyone buy a new, unknown book when there are numerous free options available?

 Ultimately, whether you self-publish in India or anywhere else, success depends upon the author’s marketing skills.
 A best-selling indie author I know states it clearly that success as an author is ‘20% writing and 80% marketing.’
-Marketing for author involves social media, blogging, guest posting on other blogs, seeking book reviews, reading sessions, and more.
+Marketing for authors involves social media, blogging, guest posting on other blogs, seeking book reviews, reading sessions, and more.
 The harder you can work at marketing, the greater are your chances to succeed.
 Otherwise, even a literary masterpiece would fail if nobody knows it exists.

-The rise of author promotion industry.
+The rise of the author promotion industry.

 The trouble is that most authors are not good at marketing.
 But they all are desperate for success.
 They need marketing help.
 And this has given birth to a huge industry offering ‘help’ to authors.
 Some of these help-givers might be genuine, but most just prey on the authors’ desperation.
 These include vanity publishers asking a huge amount of money and delivering poor service, fake book awards, dubious digital marketeers, bulk review providers, social media influencers, and so on.